charlesfrye/cuda-substrings/README.md

 runtime was dominated by overhead from the conversion of Python strings into ints for the FFT.

-Reading the string into CuPy as a `utf32-le` encoded buffer relieved this bottleneck and boosed the OPS to >500, or >10x the speed of the base implementation.
+Reading the string in `utf32-le` encoding into a CuPy buffer relieved this bottleneck and boosed the OPS to >500, or >10x the speed of the base implementation.

 For larger strings, the superior asymptotics of the FFT-based approach